Memorial Guide

 Collect the essentials

-Gather high-resolution photos, favorite songs, scanned letters, and voice notes from family.
-Ask for short stories that highlight the person’s humor, resilience, or kindness.
+Gather photos, favorite songs, scanned letters, and voice notes from family.
+Ask for short stories that reveal humor, resilience, kindness, or the everyday details people miss most.

 2. Phase 2